jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 The Velociraptor WebUI provides a full-featured interface for configuring analysis jobs and reviewing results.
 Velociraptor “Hunts” are scheduled queries that are active by default for 7 days.
 While active, any clients that match the selection criteria specified when the hunt was created will run the job once they come online.
 For clients that are active when the hunt is first executed, they will typically return results immediately.
 For clients that are offline, they will return results once the come back online and receive the job request.

 The Details pane on the bottom of the screen will show some key information about each hunt, such as the artifact name(s) used in the hunt (multiple artifacts can be run in the same hunt) and any parameters specified by the analyst for the artifact(s).
 It also includes client counts and a button for downloading the resulting data.
-Not pictured is a Notebook tab that will list acquired data from the hunt.
+The Notebook tab will list acquired data from the hunt.
 Additional filtering can be performed in the notebook by editing the default VQL query.

 ### Connected Clients Audit